Wider paid parental leave criteria urged

 Dr Wills said the scheme should include babies whose mothers might have worked for more than one employer, have done casual work, or have a strong history of employment.

 Plunket says an extension of paid parental leave is something the Government should fund.

 The Government Administration Select Committee is hearing submissions on a bill put forward by Labour MP Sue Moroney, to extend the scheme from 14 to 26 weeks.

 Plunket senior policy advisor Clair Trainor said the extension would allow babies more time to form secure attachment to the family unit.

 She said that would raise the health and wellbeing outcomes of more children.

 Ms Trainor said extending the scheme is the socially responsible thing to do and it would outweigh the costs over the long term.

-Next story in National: Dying woman gives up fight with insurance company
+Next story in New Zealand: Dying woman gives up fight with insurance company

 Copyright © 2012, Radio New Zealand